Volcanoes an ever-present, if usually distant danger

-The deadly eruption of a volcano in New Zealand’s Bay of Plenty on Monday left six people confirmed dead and dozens of visitors to the island injured.
-Rescuers were coping with toxic gases and smaller eruptions as they tried to search for eight missing tourists presumed killed in the disaster.
+The eruption of an island volcano in New Zealand’s Bay of Plenty killed up to 16 people, injured dozens and prevented rescuers from retrieving the bodies of eight victims believed to be on the island.

-A famed tourist attraction, the White Island volcano is one of several in New Zealand and thousands that encircle the Pacific.
-Most lie far from major cities and are watched carefully for signs of danger: normally visitors were permitted to explore the volcano’s crater.
+A famed tourist attraction, White Island is one of several active volcanoes in New Zealand and one of the thousands of active and dormant volcanoes that encircle the Pacific.
+Most lie far from major cities and are watched carefully for signs of danger.
+Normally visitors were permitted to explore White Island's crater.

-It’s impossible to know when or if the 1,500 active volcanoes on Earth might blow, and that makes them an unpredictable, ever-present hazard.
-According to the U.S. Geological Survey, more than half of them are located in six countries: the U.S., Russia, Indonesia, Iceland, Japan and Chile.
+The 1,500 active volcanoes on Earth are an unpredictable, ever-present hazard.
+According to the U.S. Geological Survey, more than half of them are in six countries: the U.S., Russia, Indonesia, Iceland, Japan and Chile.

 ANAK KRAKATAU, in Indonesia, erupted on Dec.
 22, 2018, triggering a tsunami that killed more than 420 people and displaced 40,000.
 The volcano, whose name means “Child of Krakatau,” grew from the remains of Krakatau, whose 1883 eruption triggered a period of global cooling.